timeboarders/smartbytes/README.md

 ```

 ## TODO - Creating New App
-1. Creating a new app on the server:
+1. Creating a new bare app on the server:
 ```
 $ smartcloud apps create <USERNAME> <APPNAME>
 ```